Curriculum Vitae

 Winky face in a Z’s hoodie

-Walnut oil on Belgian linen, 11 x 14 inches
+Walnut oil on Belgian linen, 11 x 14 inches, Available

 In this second painting of this movement, featuring an element of the 7’s society emblem, the artist turned the Omega symbol contained therein, into a chalk drawing of a hoodie worn by an iconic winking smiley face.
 On the hoodie is the emblem for the Z’s secret society.
 This playful disguise worn by a cheeky, iconic form, is a nod to the mysterious nature of the societies (and might someone be a member of both?), while also being a tongue in cheek play on the two final letters of the Greek and Roman alphabets.